isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-If you have a class with a virtual function, you don't (in general) know which class provided the function to be used.
+If you have a class with a virtual function, you don’t (in general) know which class provided the function to be used.

 ##### Example